zzonyo/trust-docs-test/source/index.html.md

 ###  Note：

- - order_id and client_order_id can call be used for querying.
-Only one of them can be set at a time; at least one must be filled in.
-If two types are set, the order_id is used for querying by default.
-After the delivery settlement on Friday, orders with status ended will be deleted.
+ - Either order_id or client_order_id can be used for querying.
+Only one of them and at least one of them is required at a time.
+If both of them are set, the order_id is used for querying by default.
+After the delivery on Friday, orders with status ended will be deleted.
 (5: partial filled orders have been deleted 6: all filled 7: deleted)

  - The client_order_id is valid for 24 hours.
 Orders cannot be queried according to client_order_id if exceeding 24 hours.